LEADING OFF: Astros vs Yanks, Musgrove returns to face Phils

 After watching three players exit early, the White Sox are a bit banged up going into their series opener at home against Baltimore.

-Chicago outfielder Luis Robert extended his hitting streak to 13 games Wednesday in a 9-5 loss to Toronto.
+Outfielder Luis Robert extended his hitting streak to 13 games in a 9-5 loss to Toronto on Wednesday.
 But he slowly ran to first and stayed there when his hit skipped past left fielder Lourdes Gurriel Jr. and eventually left the game in the eighth.

 ”When he doesn’t go (after) balls to the wall, he doesn’t go to second, you know he’s feeling some ouchies there,” Chicago manager Tony La Russa said.